Backhage/LearnASP.NET/README.md

 ```

 **NOTE:** According to the book the unit test template should add everything needed.
 However I had to add two packages to the test project
 in order to get the code to compile.
-These were Microsoft.AspNetCore.Identity.EntityFrameworkCore and Microsoft.EntityFrameworkCore.InMemory.
+These were `Microsoft.AspNetCore.Identity.EntityFrameworkCore` and `Microsoft.EntityFrameworkCore.InMemory`.